ibm-cloud-docs/api-handbook/changes/compatibility.md

    schema
 *  Changing the semantics of a value for an existing query parameter, header, or property in a response schema
+*  Changing a behavior for an already-valid request
-*  Changing a default value or behavior for an already-valid request
+*  Changing a default value such that an already-valid request will behave differently[^changed-default-value]
 *  Redefining the nature of any relationship between resources

 #### Migrating to updated robustness best practices